 - Identification of low-hanging fruit — important threats and opportunities that may be addressed with little expenditure and enormous potential return.

-- Engagement, as team members feel that they are rewarded for speaking up to identify threats and opportunities.
+- Engagement, as team members feel that they are rewarded for speaking up to identify and address risks.

 - Buy-in, as team members develop a greater appreciation of the interrelationship of different functions within the nonprofit.

-- A solid basis for short-term actions, as the inventory and prioritization processes identify pressing issues.
+- A solid basis for short-term actions, as the process identifies and prioritizes pressing issues.

-- An equally strong foundation for long-term planning, as the organization will have a greater understanding of the context in which it operates, including its current and potential reach.
+- A strong foundation for long-term planning, as the organization will have a greater understanding of the context in which it operates, including its current and potential reach.

 If those benefits are achievable even at the outset of a successful nonprofit risk management process, shouldn’t you at least consider that journey?